 The picture above shows the more rounded design (aerodynamic) and smaller frontal area of the WRC03 version.
-In replacement of the controversial head lamps from WRC01 car, the new headlamps were more integrated into the front bumper/bonnet system.
-The shape of the new head lamps made this version of the Impreza to be known since then as blob eye (in opposition to bug eye for the 2001 version, or hawk eye for the 2006 version).
+In replacement of the controversial headlamps from the WRC01 car, the new headlamps were more integrated into the front bumper/bonnet system.
+The shape of the new headlamps made this version of the Impreza to be known since then as blob eye (in opposition to bug-eye for the 2001 version, or hawk eye for the 2006 version).

 The size of the air intakes in the front bumper was increased with respect to the previous version, which contributed to a better engine cooling.